pierrelouisdelx/NeurofluxDisorderDetection/README.md

 ### Training Models

+:warning: The training on the custom model is sometimes unstable and the model may not converge.
+I am still trying to figure out why this is happening.
+If your model does not converge, please download the pre-trained model from the link above.
+This issue does not happen with the ResNet50 model.

 The dataset configuration file is located in the `configs` folder.
 It has a very simple structure:

 ```json